CentreForHydrology/WDPM/paper/paper.md

 ![Schematic diagram of water flow from a DEM cell using WDPM.\label{fig:waterflow}](WaterFlowDiagram.png)

 The original version of WDPM was written by in Fortran [@shookMemoryEffectsDepressional2011] and parallelized using OpenMP.
-Because the program was so slow to run (taking hours or days to converge to a solution), it was decided to refactor the code.
+Because the program was so slow to run (taking hours or days to converge to a solution), the code was refactored.
 The program was converted to C, and an optional python GUI was added.
 Because the program is typically run by end-users on desktop computers, it was decided to use OpenCL to parallelise the code because this framework permits the use of CPUs and GPUs.
 Using OpenCL, the matrix was subdivided as shown in \autoref{fig:opencl}, where each colour represents a separate thread.
 Because the matrix locations of each thread are separated by 3 rows and columns, the points are independent, and race conditions are avoided.
 The refactoring of the WDPM was successful in greatly reducing execution time.

 ![Schematic diagram of WDPM matrix subdivision for OpenCL.
 Each colour represents a separate thread.\label{fig:opencl}](opencl4.png)